 The Smyth County School Board shall require a regulation for receiving, reviewing and ruling on applications for the establishment of charter schools.
 Such regulation must include a timeline for the application and review process and the means for reviewing and evaluating each application, including the criteria on which the decision to grant or deny a charter will be based.
 A copy of the regulation, including the review criteria, shall be posted on the division's website and a copy shall be available to any interested party upon request.

 If the School Board denies a public charter school application, or revokes or fails to renew a charter agreement, it shall provide to the applicant or grantee its reasons, in writing, for such decision, and it shall post such reasons on its website.
 A public charter school applicant whose application was denied, or a grantee whose charter was revoked or not renewed, is entitled to petition the school board for reconsideration.
-The petition for reconsideration shall be filed no later than 60 days from the date the public charter school application is denied, revoked, or not renewed.
+The petition for reconsideration shall be filed no later than 60 days from the date the public charter school application is denied, or the charter agreement is revoked, or fails to be renewed.
 Such reconsideration shall be decided within 60 days of the filing of the petition.

 The School Board shall establish a process for reviewing petitions of reconsideration, which shall include an opportunity for public comment.
 The petition of reconsideration may include an amended application based on the reasons given by the school board for such decision.
 Prior to seeking reconsideration, an applicant or grantee may seek technical assistance from the Superintendent of Public Instruction to address the reasons for denial, revocation, or non-renewal.